diegomacario/Super-Sunshine/README.md

 </p>

 #### Step 3: Specular reflections.
 The last thing we need to do to increase the realism of the scene is to add a specular highlight to the sphere.
-The calculations required to determine its position are elaborate, since they take the locations of the point light and the camera into account.
+The calculations involved in determining the position of a specular highlight are elaborate, since they take into account the positions of both the light source that produces the highlight and the camera.
 For this reason, I have decided not to describe them in detail.
-Instead, I will limit this section to showing you how to control the colour and the size of the specular highlight.
+Instead, I will limit this section to showing you how to control the colour and the size of a specular highlight.

 The colour is controlled through what is called the *__specular reflection coefficient__*.
 Just like the diffuse reflection coefficient, this material property acts like a filter of incident rays of light.
 It is set using the following command:
  ```sh